-Web-supported (WB) courses require students to attend campus for the majority of the class sessions, with some of the course requirements being completed online.
+Blended (BL) courses require students to attend campus for the majority of the class sessions, with less than or equal to 50% of the course requirements being completed online.

 ENROLLMENT VERIFICATION

 Enrollment verification is the process for checking student enrollment in courses at the start of the semester.
 In order to verify enrollment, the student must "enter" the course by the census date using the methods described below: